An Ice-Cold Shower a Day, Keeps the Doctor Away

 The good news is, you don’t necessarily need Lake Superior, the Arctic Ocean, or a trough full of ice to get many of the benefits you will soon be learning about.
 You can actually do it right in your home, in your bathroom.

 If the idea of taking a cold shower or bath sounds unbearable to you, remember that the first hot water heater wasn’t invented until 1868 (admittedly like 50 years earlier than I expected).
 Before that, we had already managed to survive several thousand years without hot water and bubble baths.
 However, that first water heater was dangerous and not very conducive to staying alive and it wasn’t until 1889 that a safer(ish) hot water heater was invented by Edwin Ruud.
-Fast forward a few decades later, and nearly every house had one.
+Fast forward a few decades later and nearly every house had one.
 Heck.
 When I was in the Arctic Circle, I was 400 miles (give or take) from the nearest town, and we had hot water on demand.
 Thank you technology.

-You might be thinking; this cold immersion stuff is just not for you and you have made a decision to refuse to accept this as a thing that people do.
+You might be thinking; this cold immersion stuff is just not for you and you have made a decison to refuse to accept this as a thing that people do.
 Okay fine.
 Be that way.
 But don’t be sad when you realize that you’re missing out on all the #gains.
 However, just so you know, you’re wired for it.
 You just don’t know it yet.

 Now for some sciency(ish) stuff.

-So sure it feels cold, and you feel great afterward, but what exactly is going on inside your body?
+So sure it feels cold and you feel great afterward, but what exactly is going on inside your body?
 Well?
 So many things…

 For starters, cold immersion can decrease inflammation.
 As cold immersion therapy has become more popular, researchers are conducting more studies to demonstrate and measure the effects that cold immersion therapy can have on the body.
-Several studies were able to show that after exposure to cold, our body produces more anti-inflammatory cytokines (a cytokine is a type of cell involves in regulating immune function) and a decrease of pro-inflammatory cytokines.
+Several studies were able to show that after exposure to cold, our body produces more anti-inflammatory cytokines (a cytokine is a type of cell involved in regulating immune function) and a decrease of pro-inflammatory cytokines.
 So if this sounds like gibberish to you, remember this, cold therapy does pretty much what ibuprofen does to mitigate inflammation in the body.
 Thousands of pages of cold immersion studies are devoted to talking about its effect on cytokines & interleukins ad nauseam.
 So take my word for it – it decreases inflammation.

-Immune System – this piggybacks on the previous paragraph on inflammation, but yup, it boosts that too.
+Immune System – yup, it boosts that too.
 Cold immersion can increase our resistance to sickness and disease (does it ever stop?).
 Our bodies use a diverse group of cells called white blood cells (WBCs) as a tool to fight infection and inflammation.
 The white blood cells are essentially the mercenaries of our immune systems sent to wipe out inflammation caused by viruses, pathogenic bacteria, fungal infections, etcetera that can exist within your body.
 You’ve seen white blood cells on your blood panels.
 They are leukocytes, monocytes, neutrophils, and whatnot.
 If you do a CBC and see high levels of these bad boys, you generally have good reason to be worried because it may be an indicator that some sort of inflammatory process or infection is taking place in your body.
 However, after exposure to cold thermogenesis, your levels of circulating WBCs ramp up pretty quickly striking out at areas where inflammation or infections exist.
 Therefore, you can consider your cold shower a preemptive strike against anything that is currently attempting to rain on your parade.